NeurosnapInc/neurosnap/docs/source/getting_started.rst

 The :mod:`neurosnap.io` and :mod:`neurosnap.structure` modules provide the core structure workflow.
-Parse local coordinate files into a :class:`~neurosnap.structure.structure.StructureEnsemble` or :class:`~neurosnap.structure.structure.StructureStack`, then work with single-model :class:`~neurosnap.structure.structure.Structure` objects.
+Parse local coordinate files into a :class:`~neurosnap.structure.StructureEnsemble` or :class:`~neurosnap.structure.StructureStack`, then work with single-model :class:`~neurosnap.structure.Structure` objects.

 .. code-block:: python